 If a player is unable to attend the Grading Day, the parent must notify the Club (President, Registrar or Secretary) in writing prior to Grading Day.
 Grading for this player will then be based on the previous season’s observations and the Coach’s report.
 If a letter is not received, the player will be placed in a team at the discretion of the CHS Grading Committee.

 Castle Hill Sports and the Grading Committee understand that players (and their parents) often want to play sport with friends and in friendship groups.
 However, it is CHS and the Grading Committee’s duty to place players in teams based on their ability and skill level, taking into account the positions that they have nominated to play.
+It is also essential that we form balanced teams which include players to cover each position on the court.
 We strongly encourage players to embrace the opportunity of playing with the team that they have been placed in, and in making new friends.
 We greatly appreciate the support of parents in ensuring that the team settles in to an enjoyable netball season.

-Preliminary Teams will be announced mid/late March, 2019.
+Preliminary Teams will be announced- 28th February 2022.

 If a player is not happy with the decision of the Grading Committee, based on their playing skills, they may appeal requesting a review of the Grading decision.
 Appeals based on a particular player being placed into a team with friends, will not be considered.

-The letter must be sent to the CHS Executive with 7 days of the announcement of the preliminary teams.
+The letter must be sent to the CHS Executive within 7 days of the announcement of the preliminary teams.
 All letters will be responded to after the dispute has been investigated.

-The decision of the CHS Executive will be final and binding.
+The decision of the CHS Committee will be final and binding.

-The Grading Committee must not be contacted directly in relation to grading.
+The Selectors and Grading Committee must not be contacted directly in relation to grading.
 All correspondence and appeals must go via the Club Secretary.

 Final Teams (with Coaches and training times) will be posted on the CHS website prior to the start of the Netball Season.